Podaca

-Podaca is a coastal village and tourist locality in southern Dalmatia, Croatia, halfway between big urban centers of Split and Dubrovnik, or more closely cities of Makarska and Ploče, in the Gradac municipality, across from Pelješac peninsula and the famous Hvar (Pharos) island.
+Podaca is a coastal village and tourist locality in southern Dalmatia, Croatia, halfway between big urban centers of Split and Dubrovnik, or more closely cities of Makarska and Ploče, in the Gradac municipality, placed across from neigbouring peninsula Pelješac and the south end of Hvar (Pharos) island.

-Podaca as a part of the Makarska littoral is completely oriented towards tourism, with only minimum and limited olive agriculture.
-There were about 660 inhabitants (data from 2009 census) population of Podaca.
-As of 90s there has been a trend of older population from neighboring regions (mostly Bosnia & Herzegovina) retiring to live in the area, hence extending the use of summer vacation houses.
-However many of the local youth are also leaving the area for education and especially for work abroad more frequently since Croatia joined European Union.
+Podaca as a part of the Makarska littoral is completely oriented towards tourism, with fairly limited olive agriculture.
+There was a population of about 660 inhabitants (according to data from 2009 census) of Podaca.
+As of 90s there has been a trend of older population from neighboring regions (mostly Bosnia & Herzegovina) retiring to live in the area, extending the use of their summer vacation houses.
+However many of the local youth are also leaving the area for education and especially for work abroad in much higher frequency since Croatia joined European Union.

 Life quality and development

-Well known for its beautiful beaches, peacefulness of the pinewood forests and the local cuisine that offers traditional Dalmatian gourmet specials, together with a few daytrip attractive destinations, make Podaca a desirable place for family summer vacation.
+Area is known for its beautiful beaches, peacefulness of the pinewood forests (especially off-season) and the cuisine that offers traditional Dalmatian gourmet and regional specials, together with a few attractive daytrip destinations, make Podaca a desirable place for family summer vacation.